geekodour/lieisatruth/README.md

 # Lie is a Truth
 A satire site to generate fake proofs for your lie.

+It will:
+1) have a lie input.
+2) have a list of things you want to generate
+  - Tweet by PM Modi
+  - Tweet by Donald Truph
+  - WikiPedia entry
+  - Certificate of truth

 # Inspiration
 Inspiration is when my friend corrected my grammar on my instagram story.
+My Lie: *It's "in the planet", not "on the planet"*